ToraenN/buildpacks/README.md

 The http log records the attempt (the starting check, the category, or the build), the response code, the response reason, and the headers returned.
 The http debugger is only called when the response is something other than a 200 code (reason: OK) and is not called on a 301 code (reason: Moved Permanently) for build pages (the redirect is followed).

 The build-writing log records the build attempted, the gametypes found, the ratings found, the build template codes found, and the directories created and saved to.
-The output can also be set to go to StdOut instead of a text file (via the questions at start).